 Imagine when this is the response in the middle of an audit.
 Once hurt, twice shy.
 I soon learnt to ask “Who “they?” followed by a requirement of written evidence, even if it seemed like I was ‘Doubting Thomas.’
 This new policy had a zero-fail-rate.

 To people who manage teams or are team players, please ensure you check who ‘they’ are.
-It might cost you, your job!
 It may save the world from frauds, scams and God knows what else.

 When you must care about what ‘they’ think?